Travel & Culture

 The Last Days of Tsukiji - DestinAsian

-"Tsukiji Market in Tokyo just after 5 am.
+"Tsukiji Market just after 5 am.
 Outside, a rainy season downpour briefly cuts through the humidity.
-Inside, there’s an air-conditioned chill in the fresh tuna auction hall as an army of wholesalers move between the rows of tuna lining the auction floor, trying to evaluate the day’s catch.
+Inside, there’s an air-conditioned chill as an army of wholesalers move between the rows of tuna lining the auction floor, trying to evaluate the day’s catch.

 At 5:30 am sharp, hand bells start ringing, drawing the wholesalers into clusters around auctioneers who rap out a breathless string of calls that even to Japanese speakers are incomprehensible.
 A few hand gestures in return from the huddle and a tuna is sold.
 Occasionally a bow is exchanged.
 Or a casual nod..."